Award-winning PDF software

 Instructions and Help about Section 1445 non-foreign affidavit

-Ah you're here because you want to know about FERPA and how it fits into your real estate transaction Wikipedia calls FERPA an act to prfor revenues reconciliation as provided by section 3 terms of the Congressional Budget Act of 1974 purpose short for foreign investment in real property tax is a tax law that helps the United States government recoup monies that are lost and when a foreign homeowner sells their property you see before 1974 when Purdue was enacted if a foreign person sold their property and left the country or you know just went on with their life the United States government didn't recoup any money and unfortunately the buyer was always obligated to pay that tax on that home so this is important to you if you're working with a person who's purchasing a home or buyer purchasing a home from someone who's a foreign owner because if that foreign owner doesn't pay the taxes your buyer is left paying the bill I thought that this playlist will cover free downloadable worksheets to my YouTube insiders so you can download your worksheet subscribe and keep watching in South Florida where I live we have a awesome mix of people from all over the world which also means we have homeowners from around the world there are so many things about Realtors who deal in diverse neighborhoods that add to their expertise birthda is one of them because in a diverse neighborhood those Realtors know that a foreign seller when they sell their homes that through FERPA they're required to hold 50% of the taxes to go straight to the IRS so that the person on the buying side the buyer is obligated to pay the taxes in addition to all the other costs and getting into...
+Ah, you're here because you want to know about FERPA and how it fits into your real estate transaction.
+Wikipedia calls FERPA an act to provide revenues reconciliation as provided by section 3 terms of the Congressional Budget Act of 1974.
+FERPA stands for Foreign Investment in Real Property Tax Act, which is a tax law that helps the United States government recoup money that is lost when a foreign homeowner sells their property.
+Before 1974, when FERPA was enacted, if a foreign person sold their property and left the country, the United States government didn't recoup any money.
+Unfortunately, the buyer was always obligated to pay the tax on that home.
+So, this is important to you if you're working with a person who's purchasing a home from a foreign owner because if the foreign owner doesn't pay the taxes, your buyer is left paying the bill.
+I thought that this playlist will cover free downloadable worksheets for my YouTube insiders.
+So, you can download your worksheet, subscribe, and keep watching.
+In South Florida, where I live, we have an awesome mix of people from all over the world, which also means we have homeowners from around the world.
+There are so many things about Realtors who deal in diverse neighborhoods that add to their expertise.
+FERPA is one of them because in a diverse neighborhood, those Realtors know that a foreign seller, when they sell their homes, is required to hold 50% of the taxes to go straight to the IRS.
+So, the buyer is obligated to pay the taxes in addition to all the other costs of getting into a new property.
+When foreign homeowners sell their property, they're released from the obligation of paying taxes, but the bill doesn't go away.
+Infrastructure costs, such as filling potholes, adjusting sidewalks, and...